UniStuttgart-IKR/NestedGraphs.jl/docs/src/usage.md

 # Removing nodes
  We can remove nodes with the `rem_vertex!` function.
  Assume we would like to remove the node we previously added, i.e. the 3rd node of the 2nd nested graph of the 3rd top-level nested graph.
- So, the "path" to this node is `[3,2,3]` where the last element is the node id and all previous are the domain id's to follow.
+ So, the "path" to this node is `[3,2,3]` where the last element is the node id and all previous are the subgraph id's to follow.
  To remove that index we do:

 ```jldoctest walkthrough